 Projects of economic, social and/or environmental significance to Queensland.
 Proponents of many of these projects are required to prepare an environmental impact statement (EIS), which is evaluated by the Coordinator-General.

 Monitoring and enforcement of compliance with the Coordinator-General's conditions of approval for infrastructure projects.

 The Coordinator-General may, on behalf of the proponent, compulsorily acquire the land needed for a private infrastructure facility, if agreement with the owners of the land and/or native title holders cannot be reached.

-Proponents of resource projects are required to assess the project's social impacts and develop a social impact management plan.
+Proponents of coordinated projects are required to assess the project's social impacts.